 6. Plaid

 Plaid is another long-rumored IPO candidate, and the fast-growing financial company may finally make its debut this year.
 Plaid helps apps connect with users’ bank accounts and make payments through fintech platforms such as Venmo.
 Revenue grew more than 25% in 2025, notching a record for the company.
 Plaid last raised money in April 2025, hitting up investors for $575 million, valuing the company at $6.1 billion.
+An early 2026 tender offer raised the valuation to $8 billion.

 Plaid has already been the subject of acquisition rumors, with Visa attempting to purchase the company in 2020 for $5.3 billion — a defensive move to protect Visa’s debit card business that eventually was blocked by the Department of Justice.
 Both are a far cry from the $13.4 billion valuation in 2021, and management attributes the subsequent decline to the high valuation multiples of that period.
 If 2026 isn’t the year for Plaid to IPO, management still indicates that a public debut is the direction it’s moving.